microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 except that that implementation is specific to instance redirection, whereas the Reunion design allows for the app to register a key for any reason.

-**UnregisterKey** unregisters a given key for this instance.
+**UnregisterKey** unregisters the key for this instance.
 The existing platform behavior is specific to instance redirection, and unregistering the key unregisters that instance for redirection (and removes it from the platform's collection of registered instances).
 In the Reunion design, unregistering a key simply removes the key for this instance; it does not have any effect on